Rufflewind/bench-maps/README.md

 ![Plot of average time taken per insert in nanoseconds against the total number of elements inserted.](data/plot-insert.png)

+If you only plot the minimum instead of average time, the fluctuations are eliminated, showing purely the global behavior of the algorithm:

+![Plot of minimum time taken per lookup in nanoseconds against the total number of elements inserted.](data/plot-lookup-min.png)

+![Plot of minimum time taken per insert in nanoseconds against the total number of elements inserted.](data/plot-insert-min.png)

 ## Summary

   - `BTreeMap` is remarkably good and competitive with `HashMap` until about a